ajeetblog/blog/_posts/2020-05-21-AzureBastion.md

 * Client requests for the remote session using Azure Portal (at this point of time no support for native application e.g. MSTSC, but you can expect that in future).

-* The client connects Azure Basting using HTTPs.
+* The client connects Azure Bastion using HTTPs.
 Azure bastion act as a broker.
 It establishes the remote session with the VM using private IP.

 * It initiates the RDP session within the Customer VNET.
 RDP packets never go into the public network.